fastly/WordPress-Plugin/readme.txt

 = 1.2.5 =
 * Added fix for including only always purged keys if existing
+* Added fix for header surrogate key number larger than limit

 = 1.2.4 =
 * Added fix for not yet existing pages not being purged (404 pages key issue)